 So, since my 30-day experiment, I have put myself on a strict two-drink maximum.
 Considering my drinking pattern, this has been a much easier way for me to make sure I'm drinking in moderation.

 After all, according to experts, it is possible to lead a healthy lifestyle as a moderate drinker (as long as you're not struggling with an addiction or drinking problem, that is).
 "If you're living an active and healthy lifestyle that includes a nutrient-rich diet, the occasional drink shouldn't be a problem," assures John Ford, a personal trainer at Find Your Trainer.
 The trick is to identify what purpose alcohol serves in your life and to address any unhealthy habits.
 That's exactly what going sober for a month helped me do.

 In the end, my 30 days without drinking didn't lead me to lose 10 years off my face or 10 pounds off my body.
-But, it allowed me to learn more about my personality, my behavior, and my health.
-As far as I'm concerned, that's something worth cheersing to.
+But it allowed me to learn more about my personality, my behavior, and my health.
+As far as I'm concerned, that's something worth clinking a glass to.